 Before You Go

 Parking: The abbey remains sit within Rufford Abbey Country Park, a 150 acre public park, and this has a car park.
-A charge applies for this parking most days of the year.
+The car park is not managed by English Heritage and there is a charge for it.

 Access: The abbey ruins are only partially accessible for wheelchair users.
 There is ramped entry into the undercroft at the rear of the building, but the upper level of the abbey is accessed via steps.
 There are uneven stone floors and low light levels in the undercroft.